Drumchapel Health Centre, 80-90 Kinfauns Drive, Glasgow, G15 7TS

 Telephone: 0141 211 6090

 A reminder: we are a training practice which means we are fortunate to host resident doctors as well as medical students.
-This forms an important part of their training as future doctors.
-Last month, we welcomed a new resident doctor (Foundation year 2 training doctor), Dr Soma Rasul, who will be working with us for 4 months.
+This forms an important part of their training as our future doctors.
+Last month, we welcomed a new resident doctor (Foundation year 2 training doctor), Dr Sarah Yasin, who will be working with us for 4 months.
 And we will continue to have medical students on a rolling 5 weekly basis.
-Please let reception know if you prefer not to see a medical student or have one present during your consultation.
-Experienced GPs are involved in all patient care including reviewing patients that are seeing resident doctors or medical students.
-We hope that you are able to welcome them – they are here to learn from you!

 Please make sure we have an updated to mobile phone number for you.
 We are moving as much of our communication to text messaging as possible as this is the quickest way of communicating with you (e.g., giving you results).